11 ABSOLUTE Best Drivers for Seniors in 2023 + Buyers Guide

 Distance Technology

-Whether you are 75 or 25, golfers want more distance.
+Whether you are 75 or 25 years old, golfers want more distance.
 It’s almost human nature.
 You can trust us on this one; all golf manufacturers add distance technology to their drivers.

 Most of the time, a more expensive golf driver is one that provides extra distance.
 Yes, golfers pay for distance.